Almohad Caliphate: Expansion into al-Andalus

 Almohad dominion in Iberia by mid-12th century.

 Al-Andalus followed the fate of North Africa.
 Between 1146 and 1173, the Almohads gradually wrested control from the Almoravids over the Muslim principalities in Iberia.
 The Almohads transferred the capital of Muslim Iberia from Córdoba to Seville.
 They founded a great mosque there; its tower, the Giralda, was erected in 1184.
 The Almohads also built a palace there called Al-Muwarak on the site of the modern-day Alcázar of Seville.

 The successors of Abd al-Mumin, Abu Yaqub Yusuf (Yusuf I, ruled 1163–1184) and Abu Yusuf Yaqub al-Mansur (Yaʻqūb I, ruled 1184–1199), were both able men.
 Initially their government drove many Jewish and Christian subjects to take refuge in the growing Christian states of Portugal, Castile, and Aragon.
 Ultimately they became less fanatical than the Almoravids, and Ya'qub al-Mansur was a highly accomplished man who wrote a good Arabic style and protected the philosopher Averroes.
 In 1190–1191, he campaigned in southern Portugal and won back territory lost in 1189.
 His title of "al-Manṣūr" ("the Victorious") was earned by his victory over Alfonso VIII of Castile in the Battle of Alarcos (1195).
-His rule as caliph for 15 years came upon his death in 1199, likely of an illness from natural causes during a campaign against Spanish Christian forces.

 From the time of Yusuf II, however, the Almohads governed their co-religionists in Iberia and central North Africa through lieutenants, their dominions outside Morocco being treated as provinces.
 When Almohad emirs crossed the Straits it was to lead a jihad against the Christians and then return to Morocco.